 Adams: "Will you listen to me and forget the window?!"

 Congress: "It's ninety degrees, have mercy, John, please!
 It's hot as hell, in Philadel-phia!"

-McNair: Better get yourself back down to Congress, Mister Adams.
-Gettin' ready to vote, and they say they can't settle such an important question without Massachusetts bein' there.
+- At the beginning of the movie:MacNair: Better get yourself back down to Congress, Mister Adams.
+Gettin' ready to vote, and they said they can't settle such an important question without Massachusetts bein' there.

-Adams: <bored> I can just imagine.
-Alright, what burning issue are we voting on this time?
+Adams: (bored) I can just imagine.
+All right, what burning issue are we voting on this time?